 Bogie.
 The Hump.
 Mr. Sam Spade himself.
-He’s been one of my favorite film stars ever since my dad began letting me watch some of Bogart's black-and-white classics when I’d visit him over the summer in middle school.
-I was always drawn to his casual bravado and endless confidence, and he mastered and trademarked the archetype of the law-bending detective with a shady past but a heart of gold.
+He’s been one of my favorite film stars ever since my dad and I began watching some of Bogart's black-and-white classics with him as a kid.
+I was always drawn to his casual bravado and smooth confidence, and he mastered the archetype of the law-bending detective with a shady past but a heart of gold.
 Far too many of his amazing roles will not make this list, but here are the three that mean the most to me.

 #3: Key Largo

-I had to bypass about eight other movies that deserved this spot to put Key Largo here, but it deserves it.
-What a premise!
-Home from the war, Bogie travels to Key Largo to meet his dead buddy’s family…and beautiful widow, of course.
-But once there, a hurricane blows in, trapping him in the remote family-run hotel with a gang of murderous mobsters, including the great Edward G. Robinson.
-The film is filled with superb character actors, especially Lionel Barrymore and Claire Trevor (who won an Oscar for the role), and yes, I admit it gets a little corny in parts, but the ever-rising tension, Bogart’s restrained and calculating demeanor, and the hero’s clever final triumph are all reason to watch.
+Key Largo, what a killer premise!
+Home from the war, Bogie travels to Key Largo to meet his dead buddy’s family, and his beautiful widow, of course.
+But once there, a hurricane blows in, trapping him in the remote family-run hotel with a gang of murderous expat mobsters who sailed up from Cuba.
+The gang includes the great Edward G. Robinson, who is a powerhouse in the film.
+Eddie G is in town to swap counterfeit bills with fellow mobsters from Miami, but the hurricane traps them all together, and that's when things turn deadly.
+The movie is filled with superb character actors, especially Lionel Barrymore and Claire Trevor (who won an Oscar for her role as the alcoholic former club singer), and yes, I admit it gets a little corny in parts, but the ever-rising tension, Bogart’s restrained and calculating demeanor, and the hero’s clever final triumph are all reasons to watch.
 It also asks some interesting questions of what a real hero is and whether or not some villains are worth getting killed over.

 #2: To Have and Have Not

-This is the best adventure movie of Bogart’s career.
-Better than African Queen, better than Treasure of the Sierra Madre.
-And it contains all the elements that made Casablanca so enjoyable: great character actors, a loner standing up to Nazi power (in this case Vichy France), and it is full of romance, adventure, action, music, humor, and tension.
+This is the best adventure movie of Bogart’s career, barely edging out African Queen and Treasure of the Sierra Madre, in my opinion.
+The reason?
+It contains all the elements that made Casablanca so enjoyable: great character actors, a loner standing up to fascist powers (in this case Vichy France), and it is full of romance, adventure, action, music, humor, and tension.
 It has everything.
-It’s also the first film instance of Bogart and his future wife Lauren Becall sharing the screen, and she’s got all kinds of alluring scenes and clever one-liners here.
+It’s also the first film instance of Bogart and his future wife Lauren Becall sharing the screen, and she’s got all kinds of alluring looks and clever one-liners throughout the movie.
+It's a great performance.
 It’s even one of the rare cases of the movie being better than the book.
 Hemingway’s fractured novel was okay, but William Faulkner and Jules Furthman gave the story some much needed kick and focus.
-The film version of a local boat captain getting mixed up in the resistance movement against the Axis powers is worlds better.
+The film version of a local boat captain getting mixed up in the resistance movement against the Axis powers is worlds better than Papa's book.
 At one point it was even my favorite over Casablanca.
 But come on, let’s not be silly.

 #1: The Big Sleep